rradfar/front-end-interview-questions/react.md

 ---

-Q. What do we mean by *lifting the state up* in React?
+Q. What do we mean by "lifting the state up" in React?

 <details><summary>Answer</summary>